 Of course, be aware that chemical peels can be irritating, especially on sensitive skin, so if you have a history of rosacea or sensitive skin be sure to talk to your dermatologist to assess if this is the best treatment for you.

-Dermatology tip: Usually several sessions are performed (between 3 to 6) separated by a month between them.
-If more powerful peels are performed, fewer sessions will be necessary but there are more risks of complications.
+Dermatology Tip: Several sessions are usually performed (between 3 to 6) spaced one month apart.
+If more potent peels are performed, fewer sessions will be necessary, but there is a higher risk of complications.

 5. Oral treatments